 Glad to provide a little more food for thought and to get some in return!

-Keeper of the Biggest Night of the Living Dead Trading Card Collection in the World!
+Caretaker of the World's Largest Night of the Living Dead Trading Card Collection! - MassHysteriaCards.Wordpress.com/

 |Gold Card Talk Member|

 I'm puzzled why Ultra-Pro would take out a full page advert in NSU and only advertise comic storage.
 Surely they make card products as well